Chemin de fer de Petite Ceinture: Growing pains

-The Ceinture Syndicate, pleased with its Exposition-passenger service results, after a period of experimentation after the Est company withdrew its trains at the Exposition's end, decided to make the fifteen-minute passenger service permanent from 1881, and from the following year, the Paris-Auteuil section topped its service as well; in all, the Ceinture had a passenger-service frequency of 4-8 trains an hour in each direction, but this cadence required a total suppression of freight traffic at certain times at certain points along the Ceinture Rive Droite line.
-The Ceinture Rive Gauche's freight service was still insufficient for local commerce, though, and this led to the opening of a new 'Glacière-Gentilly' freight yard from 1882.
+Pleased with its Exposition-passenger service results, the Syndicate, after a period of experimentation following the Est company's withdrawal of its trains at the Exposition's end, decided to make the 15-minute passenger service permanent from 1881.
+From the following year, the Paris-Auteuil section topped its service as well.
+In all, the Ceinture had a passenger-service frequency of four to eight trains per hour in each direction, but this cadence required total suppression of freight traffic at certain times and at certain points along the Ceinture Rive Droite line.
+The Ceinture Rive Gauche freight service was still insufficient for local commerce, however, which led to the opening of a new Glacière-Gentilly freight yard from 1882.

-Views on Paris's former Petite Ceinture 'Bel-Air' station and rails, undergoing modifications to raise the railway above its former street-level crossings.
+Views of Paris's former Petite Ceinture Bel-Air station and rails, undergoing modifications to raise the railway above its former street-level crossings.

-Line congestion was already a problem then, and a plan to build a 'Chemin de fer de Grande Ceinture' extra-muros railway ring had already been underway since 1875.
-The company least concerned with freight matters, the Ouest, had abstained from the agreement, but in 1880 proposed merging the two Ceinture syndicates (Petite and Grande): this would allow the companies to transfer their inter-company freight traffic to the outer ring and dedicate the inner ring to passenger and Parisian-commerce-destined freight.
-In exchange for its participation, the Ouest offered its Ceinture Rive Gauche and Courcelles bifurcation concessions, but demanded that its Paris-Auteuil line be exempt from it: this agreement was approved by decree on 11 November 1881, and effective from April 1883.
+Line congestion was already a problem by then.
+A plan to build a Chemin de fer de Grande Ceinture extra-muros (outside-the-walls) railway ring had already been underway since 1875.
+The company least concerned with freight matters, the Ouest, had abstained from the agreement but in 1880 proposed merging the two Ceinture syndicates (Petite and Grande) to allow the companies to transfer their inter-company freight traffic to the outer ring and dedicate the inner ring to passenger and Parisian-commerce-destined freight.
+In exchange for its participation, Ouest offered its Ceinture Rive Gauche and Courcelles bifurcation concessions, but with the demand that its Paris-Auteuil line be exempt.
+This agreement was approved by decree on 11 November 1881, and effective from April 1883.

-Although it was isolated in the suburban countryside in the year of its inauguration, the now-named 'Petite Ceinture' that year was an integral part of the city.
-Although the Paris-Auteuil and Ceinture Rive Droite section plans had accounted for this eventuality, the Ceinture Rive Droite had many countryside-style road-crossings, a hindrance that became more important as Paris's population grew.
-The Syndicate's shifting its freight transport to the Grande Ceinture made remedying this problem possible, and from 1886, with service reduced to one rail in many places, City engineers and Ceinture Syndicate workers built bridges, dug trenches, re-landscaped, and rebuilt stations, all in time for the 1889 universal exposition.
+Although the now-named Petite Ceinture was isolated in the suburban countryside in the year of its inauguration, it was an integral part of the city.
+The Paris-Auteuil and Ceinture Rive Droite section plans had accounted for this eventuality, but the Ceinture Rive Droite had many countryside-style road-crossings, a hindrance that became more important as Paris's population grew.
+Remedying this problem was made possible by the Syndicate's shift of its freight transport to the Grande Ceinture; and so from 1886, with service reduced to one rail in many places, city engineers and Syndicate workers built bridges, dug trenches, re-landscaped, and rebuilt stations in time for the 1889 Universal Exposition.